NeptuneHub/audiomuse-ai-plugin/README.md

 ```
 Jellyfin.Plugin.AudioMuseAi.dll
 ```
+In this **build-yourself** scenario you will need to copy&past the dll in an AudioMuse-AI directory under plugin manully.

 **Requirements:** For compiling the actual version of the repo you need dotnet-sdk-8.0, new version could require something newer, on Ubuntu/Debian install in this way:
 ```